Phpcraft/core/docs/files/Phpcraft.php.txt

 		$con->send();
 	}
 }
-/**
- * Sent by the server to the client to make sure it's still connected */ class KeepAliveRequestPacket extends KeepAlivePacket
+/** Sent by the server to the client to make sure it's still connected. */ class KeepAliveRequestPacket extends KeepAlivePacket
 {
 	/**